 This course focuses on the process and design of nursing research.
-Studies in the research process include the context of established nursing theories, nursing research and evidenced-based nursing practice.
-A review of quantitative and qualitative studies and guidelines to support evidence based practice will result in the development of a research project.
+Studies in the research process include the context of established nursing theories, nursing research and evidence-based nursing practice.
+A review of quantitative and qualitative studies and guidelines to support evidence-based practice will result in the development of a research project.
 Strategies are developed for research utilization, protection of subjects and dissemination of findings in advanced nursing practice.
-The culmination of this course will result in the creation of a Concept Paper; the first step in the Major Applied Research Paper (MARP) project for master's level nurses.
-Students will be required to examine ethical concerns and protection of human rights in nursing research as well as identify the function of the Institutional Research Board (IRB) in nursing research.
-After successful completion of NUR516, students will be required to successfully complete the ethics board certificate of completion using the Collaborative Institution Training Initiative (CITI) to advance further in the program.
+During the 22.5 hours of applied practice learning experience (APLE), the culmination of this course will result in the creation of a modified research paper, the first step toward the capstone project for master's level nurses.

-NUR526 Human Resources and Nursing Management CU 3:6.6.6
+NUR526 Human Resources and Nursing Management